vevest/vevest/README.md

 - 👋 Hi, I’m @vevest
 - 👀 I’m interested in learning new programming languages, being creative and creating
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning PHP, and how to train AI models
 - 💞️ I’m looking to collaborate on any thing really!
 - 📫 How to reach me is by sending me a message here
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I play Musical theater in my sparetime
+- ⚡ Fun fact: I love to read psycological thrillers

 <!---
 vevest/vevest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.